Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 For better and for worse, life coaching has come of age at the same time as social media marketing.

 Anyone can call themselves a “coach” — that’s not a term of art.
 You don’t have to have any particular training or background.
-There is no regulation.
-There are no standards.
-There is no test.
+There are no external standards decided by any government agency.
+There is no test administered by any regulating body.

 Social media algorithms have enabled some people who are highly skilled at preying on peoples’ “pain points” — fear, uncertainty and doubt — to make staggering amounts of money in exchange for relatively little substance.
 Such people are in it for the money first, and the actual helping of the person a distant second.
 And sadly, some of them don’t realize they’ve lost their way.